wpmetabox/docs/_docs/extensions/mb-settings-page.md

 ## Creating network settings pages

-A network settings page is a settings page that provide settings for all the websites in the network (multisite environment).
-For example, you might want to enter Google Maps API key for all the websites, or set the contact phone number for all of them.
+A network settings page is a settings page that provides settings for all the websites in the network (multisite environment).
+For example, you might want to enter a Google Maps API key for all the websites or set the contact phone number for all of them.

 ![Sample network settings page](https://i.imgur.com/pjZzrKf.png)